jovitif/Portfolio-Showcase/README.md

 ## Purpose

-This portfolio was designed to highlight my professional expertise and achievements in the field of machine learning.
-It provides potential collaborators, recruiters, and employers a detailed view of my background and capabilities.
+This project serves as my professional portfolio, designed to present my skills, projects, and experience to potential employers, collaborators, and clients in a clear and visually engaging way.

 ## Features